-As hearing date has not yet been set and therefore it is not practicable to state the timing of the payment, if any.
+(Figures in Million INR, unless stated otherwise) As hearing date has not yet been set and therefore it is not practicable to state the timing of the payment, if any.

 - b) There are labour cases pending before High Court and Labour Commissioner/Officer.
 The Company has been legally advised that the cases filed by the employees are not sustainable in law and accordingly no provision has been made therefore.
-Moreover no monetary claim was filed or is pending. - c) Duty paid and related export obligation status with respect to EPCG licenses which is six times of the duty saved, obtained by the Company are as under:
+Moreover no monetary claim was filed or is pending. - c) Duty paid and related export obligation status with respect to EPCG licenses which is six times of the duty saved, obtained by the Company are as under :

+Particulars As at As at

-As at 31 st March 2023 As at 31 st March 2022 Export obligation pending 3,203.19 4,429.60
+31 st March 2024 31 st March 2023

+Export obligation pending 2,684.22 3,203.19